1. What is estate planning?

 3. Update your estate plan if your life circumstances change

 Family and financial situations often change during your lifetime and your estate plan must change with it.
 The Public Trustee recommends you review your estate plan every 3-5 years to ensure it is still in line with your wishes and update it as soon as your life circumstances change.

 These changes can include getting married; divorced; entering a new relationship or having more children, grandchildren, stepchildren or step grandchildren.
 Alternatively, you may simply change your mind on what assets you may want to leave to a beneficiary.

 4. Estate planning is not just about your Will and your assets when you pass away

 Many people focus their planning on what will happen to their assets when they pass away but they often forget about what will happen if they are alive and are unable to make their own decisions due to an accident or illness.

-Preparing an enduring power of attorney and an enduring guardian are also just as important as a Will.
-These documents will allow you to choose an attorney to make your financial decisions and a guardian to make your lifestyle and medical decisions if you were to loose capacity to make these decisions for yourself.
+Preparing an enduring power of attorney and an enduring guardianship documents are also just as important as a Will.
+These documents will allow you to choose an attorney to make your financial decisions and a guardian to make your personal and medical decisions if you were to lose capacity to make these decisions for yourself.